(All fields required)

 Eric P. Wittkugel, MD Staff Anesthesiologist

 is a pediatric anesthesiologist and a mentor with a research and education focus on quality improvement and safety in outpatient pediatric anesthesia.
-His research focuses on the use of quality improvement methods to optimize preanesthestic evaluation and clinical outcomes for children undergoing ambulatory surgery.
+His research focuses on the use of quality improvement methods to optimize preanesthetic evaluation and clinical outcomes for children undergoing ambulatory surgery.
 His clinical interests include anesthesia for airway surgery and for children with epidermolysis bullosa.

 Eric Wittkugel, MD, has been a practicing pediatric anesthesiologist since 1989, when he joined the Department of Anesthesia at Cincinnati Children's Hospital Medical Center.